caballero-astro/Witside_DWH_pipeline/README.md

 If you want to change them or use a different OS and the paths must be re-written, do so in these flags:

-#path for input data file
+path for input data file:

 INPUT_DATAFILE_PATH = BASE_DIR / 'DATA' / 'dataset.csv'

-#path for .sql file location (default is base dir, together with .py)
+path for .sql file location (default is base dir, together with .py):

 SQL_DIR = BASE_DIR # Assuming SQL files are in the root or 'sql' subfolder

-#path for output files (report and quarantined events)
+path for output files (report and quarantined events):

 OUTPUT_REPORT_FILE = BASE_DIR / 'analytics_report.txt'

 QUARANTINE_FILE = BASE_DIR / 'quarantined_events.csv'

 Step 5: Configure Global pipeline settings (dwh_config.py)